πŸ“•Deploy an Application with a Dockerfile on Clouddley

 • Select your repository and the branch from the dropdown list or quickly search.

-Configuring the Git repository during app deployment on Triggr Apps.
+Configuring the Git repository during app deployment on Clouddley.

 Step 3: Configure your Virtual Machine

-• Use the Clouddley CLI (recommended) or connect via SSH to verify.
+After adding the details, use the Clouddley CLI (recommended) or connect via SSH to verify the connection.

 The Clouddley CLI is a command-line tool that allows you to interact with the Clouddley Platform from your terminal.